mozilla-l10n/documentation/tools/webdashboards/import_translations.md

 ```PHP
 $import_files = ['main.lang', 'mozorg/home/index.lang'];
 ```
-The order is relevant: files are checked in the order they're available in the array, the first matching translation is kept.
+The order is relevant: files are checked in the order they’re available in the array, the first matching translation is kept.

 **Important**: make sure to not commit this change to langchecker.
 You can either ignore it and it will be removed the next time you run `gitup`, or reset the repository with `git reset --hard`.
 ```